netunicorn/netunicorn/examples/README.md

 Later, `speed_test_example.ipynb` and `video_watchers_example.ipynb` provide a real-world examples of experiments and describe how to use other Docker images for your experiment.

+Then, `executiongraph.ipynb` and `graph_example.ipynb` describe how to use the ExecutionGraph class to create more complex pipelines.

 Finally, `flags_example.ipynb` describes advanced topics of synchronization of different pipelines in the experiment.